hpetren/chemodiv/README.md

 ## References

 Petrén H., T.G.
-Köllner and R.R Junker.
-2022.
-Quantifying chemodiversity considering biochemical and structural properties of compounds with the R package *chemodiv*. bioRxiv doi: 10.1101/2022.06.08.495236.
+Köllner and R.R.
+Junker.
+2023.
+Quantifying
+chemodiversity considering biochemical and structural properties of compounds with the R package *chemodiv*.
+New Phytologist doi:
+10.1111/nph.186850.